 Future development is planned to include the following tasks.
 Incorporation of PALM's Lagrangian particle model in the nesting system in order to enable Lagrangian dispersion studies in urban environments in such a way that particles can be transferred between parent and child domains depending on their position.
-Thus, the long-distance transport of e.g. pollutants, can be simulated in a coarse-resolution parent grid, while dispersion on the street-scale for specific locations can be simulated in a fine-resolution child domain.
+Thus, the long-distance transport of, e.g., pollutants, can be simulated in a coarse-resolution parent grid, while dispersion on the street scale for specific locations can be simulated in a fine-resolution child domain.
 We note that this has been already implemented into PALM and is available to users, but further sensitivity tests with respect to the treatment of stochastic subgrid-scale particle speeds (Weil et al., 2004) are still pending.
 A thorough description and verification of the particle nesting will be published in a follow-up article.

-Further, we note that the PALM model system 6.0 includes also a RANS (Reynolds-averaged Navier-Stokes) mode offering two different turbulence closures to calculate the eddy diffusivity, that are a TKE-l and a TKE- ε closure according to Mellor and Yamada (1974, 1982).
-Besides the LES-LES nesting the nesting system is being extended to handle RANS-LES and RANS-RANS nesting, which require coupling of additional RANS-variables.
-Moreover, in a companion paper in this special issue we present a pure one-way off-line mesoscale nesting method in which the PALM model system 6.0 is nested into meso-scale models such as COSMO or WRF.
-This will allow modelling of meso-scale processes on a much larger coarse-grid domain as e.g. shown by Muñoz-Esparza et al. (2017), while concurrently focusing on fine-scale processes within certain areas using the present LES nesting approach.
+Further, we note that the PALM model system 6.0 also includes a RANS (Reynolds-averaged Navier-Stokes) mode offering two different turbulence closures to calculate the eddy diffusivity, which are a TKE-l and a TKE- ε closure according to Mellor and Yamada (1974, 1982).
+Besides the LES-LES nesting, the nesting system is being extended to handle RANS-LES and RANS-RANS nesting, which require coupling of additional RANS variables.
+Moreover, in a companion paper in this special issue we present a pure oneway offline mesoscale nesting method in which the PALM model system 6.0 is nested into mesoscale models such as COSMO or WRF.
+This will allow for modeling of mesoscale processes on a much larger coarse-grid domain as shown by, e.g., Muñoz-Esparza et al. (2017), while concurrently focusing on fine-scale processes within certain areas using the present LES nesting approach.

-Furthermore, to date, the timestep in all parent and child models is synchronized and restricted to the minimum of the time steps determined by each model independently using the CFL criterion.
-To our experience, the global timestep is often restricted by the flow around building edges where high wind speeds occur within the fine-grid child domains.
-Hence, we plan to implement a time-splitting into PALM where the parent and child models will be coupled only at the end of the parent timesteps.
-This would allow to run coarser-scale parent domains with larger time steps.
-Thus, computational time could be saved in the time-integration of the parent simulation as well as in the inter-model communication between parent and child.
+Furthermore, to date the time step in all parent and child models has been synchronized and restricted to the minimum of the time steps determined by each model independently using the CFL criterion.
+In our experience, the global time step is often restricted by the flow around building edges where high wind speeds occur within the fine-grid child domains.
+Hence, we plan to implement a time-splitting into PALM where the parent and child models will be coupled only at the end of the parent time steps.
+This would allow us to run coarser-scale parent domains with larger time steps.
+Thus, computational time could be saved in the timeintegration of the parent simulation as well as in the intermodel communication between parent and child.